 A Tail Wagging Westchester Getaway

 All eyes—and paws—will be on Westchester County this spring when, in a historic first, the Lyndhurst estate in Tarrytown will play host to the Westminster Kennel Club Dog Show, June 11-13, 2021.
-But any weekend is a good weekend to bring your wet-nosed wonder along on a Westchester adventure, thanks to a plethora of pet-friendly parks, restaurants and hotels.
+But any weekend is a good weekend to bring your loyal companion along on a Westchester adventure, thanks to a plethora of pet-friendly hotels, parks, and restaurants.

-Get your morning caffeine fix at Coffee Labs Roaster in Tarrytown.
+Get your morning caffeine fix at Coffee Labs Roasters in Tarrytown.
 With roasts like Doghouse Blend, Rockit Dawg and Circus Dog Espresso and its own canine mascot, this shop is as welcoming to pups as it is their human companions.